Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule

 In this section, we examine the problem of finding a stochastically stable state \citep{FPY1}.
 When $\beta=\infty$, the strategy updating dynamic is called an unperturbed process, where each convention becomes an absorbing state for the dynamic.
 For all $\beta < \infty$, since the dynamic is irreducible, there exists a unique invariant measure.
 As the noise level becomes negligible ($\beta \rightarrow \infty$), the invariant measure converges to a point mass on one of the absorbing states, called a stochastically stable state.
 One popular way to identify a stochastically stable state is the so-called ``maxmin criterion''\footnote{ See \citet{Young93JET, Young98, Kandori98, BSY1, HLNN2016}}; when some sufficient conditions are satisfied, this method, along with our results on the exit problem (Theorems \ref{thm:escape} and \ref{thm:main-2p}), provides the characterization of stochastic stability.
-Alternatively, we can directly determine the costs of transitions from one convention to another, as explained in Section \ref{sec:direct-sse}.

 To study stochastic stability, we have to find a minimum cost path from one convention to another.
 More precisely, we fix conventions $i$ and $j$.
 For one-population models, we let the set of all paths from convention $i$ to $j$ be